 Licensed Nursing Assistant (LNA), Certified Nursing Assistant (CNA), nurse's aide, orderly

-The NPC Nursing Assistant (CNA/LNA) program is accredited by the Arizona State Board of Nursing.
+The NPC Nursing Assistant (CNA/LNA) program is approved by the Arizona State Board of Nursing.

 Applicants to the NPC Nursing program must have a current Arizona Licensed Nursing Assistant (LNA) license in good standing.